CHURCH EVENTS: VBS, fitness, fresh produce and more

 The Bulb Market: Fresh produce and more

 The Bulb Market at Grace Lutheran Church is open every Friday from 3-4 p.m. with fresh produce for the community.
-Cabarrus Rowan Community Health Center will be offering primary care and basic health screenings on-site at Grace Lutheran Church on the second Friday of each month.
+Cabarrus Rowan Community Health Center will be offering primary care and basic health screenings on-site at the church on the second Friday of each month.
 Grace Lutheran is located at 58 Chestnut Drive, Concord.

 A summer of fitness